About this 6-day driving tour in northern Switzerland

 - take some time to explore Kreuzlingen and Constance.
 You can enjoy a boat trip over Lake Constance, visit the lake museum or watch the underwater world in Sea Life.

 - we advise that you spend the night in the modern 3-star hotel Kreuzlingen am Hafen, at a 5-minute walk from the town center of Konstanz.
-You’ll enjoy free parking and a wonderful location: very close to the railway station, the lake and the beautiful Seeburg park;
+You’ll enjoy free parking and a wonderful location: very close to the railway station, the lake and the Seeburg park;

 - find more hotels in Kreuzlingen here;

 - if you’d rather stay in the German town Constance, find options here.

 The route - day 6: Kreuzlingen-Zurich via Stein am Rhein and the Rhine Falls: 96 km, 1h35